callumlocke/json-formatter/README.md

 **To install your local build to Chrome**

-- Open Chrome and go to `chrome://chrome/extensions/`
+- Open Chrome and go to `chrome://extensions`
 - Enable "Developer mode",
-- Click "Load unpacked extension",
+- Click "Load unpacked",
 - Select the `dist` folder you built above.
-This is the extension.

 ## FAQ